What are some best practices when replacing the batteries?

 We highly recommend using rechargeable batteries.
 They last nearly four times longer than alkaline and are eco-friendly.
 Buy two sets of four and rotate them as needed so you can scan continuously, recharging one set while scanning with the other set.

 If you have many photos to scan and battery consumption might become an issue, rechargeable batteries are an excellent and cost-effective solution.
 We advise the use of quality nickel-metal hydride rechargeables (abbreviated NiMH) with at least 1600mAh capacity.
-Several sets of batteries and a charger will allow you to make thousands of scans without requiring the purchase of new batteries.
 Note that NiMH batteries typically lose their charge over several months when not in use, so it may be necessary to make sure they are fully charged before use.

 There is a new generation of rechargeable NiMH batteries from the major manufacturers – Duracell, Energizer and Sanyo.
 Duracell calls them “Precharged,” Energizer calls them “Recharge,” and Sanyo calls theirs the “Eneloop.”
 Sanyo invented the improved technology.
 These are quite superior to the older NiMH rechargeables, allowing more scans per charge, and many hundreds of recharge cycles.
 Sanyo says their Eneloops can be recharged “up to 1,500 times.”
 In addition, these batteries do not lose their charge quickly and will still be ready for use for six to nine months or more, even if your scanner is stored and not in use.
 Their price is comparable to conventional NiMH batteries.
 Click here to purchase those from our shopping cart.